penguin-madagascar/HumbleBundle_Helper/README.md

   or [Greasemonkey (Firefox)](https://addons.mozilla.org/firefox/addon/greasemonkey/) or any other monkeys🐒
 - [Install the Script](https://github.com/penguin-madagascar/HumbleBundle_Helper/raw/refs/heads/main/HB_Helper.user.js)

-## What does it do _(More features will be added later)_
+## What does it do _(More features may be added later)_

-- Check owned and wishlisted games in the bundle
+- Check owned and wishlisted games in the Humble Choice/bundle
 - Region restriction check